centminmod/xenforo-online-safety-act-uk-template/readme.md

 * Risk Assessments:

     * Illegal Content Risk Assessment: Regularly assessing the risk of users encountering illegal content on our forum, giving particular consideration to our service's characteristics - such as its user base and functionalities and taking into account Ofcom's Risk Profiles.
 (See Section 7) We will prioritize "priority offences" as defined in the Act and follow Ofcom's guidance on conducting these assessments.

     * Children's Access Assessment: Assessing whether children are likely to access our forum.
 (See Section 8) We will use Ofcom's guidance to inform this assessment and document our decision-making process.

     * Children's Risk Assessment: If children are likely to access our forum, assessing the risks of harm to children from content on our service, paying particular attention to "Primary Priority Content" and "Priority Content" as defined in the Act and detailed in Ofcom's guidance.
 (See Section 8)

 * Duties Regarding Illegal Content:

     * Taking proportionate steps to mitigate and manage the risks identified in our illegal content risk assessment.
 We will focus on the most serious and prevalent illegal content due to our resource constraints, and we will prioritize our actions based on the likelihood and severity of harm, using Ofcom's codes of practice to guide our choices.

     * Operating a complaints procedure that allows for reporting of illegal content.

     * Swiftly removing illegal content upon becoming aware of it, to the best of our ability given our limited resources and the need to prioritize the most serious cases, as guided by Ofcom's recommendations.

 * Duties Regarding Protection of Children (if applicable):

     * Taking proportionate measures to prevent children from encountering harmful content, to the extent feasible given our limited resources and technology.
 We will prioritize "Primary Priority Content" and "Priority Content" as defined in the Act and Ofcom's guidance, and we will use Ofcom's codes of practice to inform our approach.

     * Including provisions in our terms of service to protect children from harm.

+    * Implement highly effective age assurance measures using OFCom's to be provided Protection of Children Codes and children’s risk assessment guidance in April 2025 by [July 2025](https://www.ofcom.org.uk/online-safety/protecting-children/age-checks-to-protect-children-online/) if we determine through our children's access assessment that children are likely to access our service, or if our service contains pornographic content.
+These measures must:

+        * Be technically accurate, robust, reliable, and fair in determining whether users are children
+        * Protect user privacy while maintaining effectiveness
+        * Be implemented before users can access any content requiring age verification
+        * Be regularly reviewed and updated to maintain effectiveness

 * Duties Regarding Freedom of Expression and Privacy:

     * Having particular regard to the importance of protecting users' rights to freedom of expression, as defined in the Act, when implementing safety measures.
 Our capacity to make nuanced judgments on "democratically important" or "journalistic" content is severely limited.

     * Considering user privacy when making decisions about content moderation and data handling.
 We are concerned about the potential implications of the OSA for privacy, including the provisions related to encrypted services and content scanning.

     * We will prioritize our compliance efforts, focusing on the implementation of measures outlined in Ofcom's Codes of Practice where they are most applicable to our service, considering our risk assessments and resource constraints.

 * We understand that the duties outlined in the OSA do not extend to certain types of content or activities on combined services, as defined in section 8 of the Act.
 Specifically, we note that our duties do not extend to regulated provider pornographic content (if applicable), search content, or other content encountered as a result of subsequent interactions with internet services following a search request.
 We also note that our duties extend only to the design, operation and use of the service in the United Kingdom and the design, operation and use of the service as it affects United Kingdom users of the service.